-- MN-221 for the treatment of acute exacerbations of asthma and COPD exacerbations, for which we initiated a Phase 2 clinical trial in the first quarter of 2009 to evaluate the safety and efficacy of MN-221 in patients with severe, acute exacerbations of asthma treated in the emergency room, which is on-going, and initiated a Phase 1b clinical trial in the fourth quarter of 2009 to evaluate the safety of MN-221 at planned escalating doses in patients with stable, moderate to severe COPD, in which we announced preliminary positive results in the first quarter of 2010. - MN-166/AV411, for which we continue to integrate the two programs into a combined ibudalist-based product development program to pursue discussions with potential partners to secure a strategic collaboration.
-For MN-166 for the treatment of MS, we completed a Phase 2 clinical trial in Eastern Europe in the second quarter of 2008 and we completed of a monkey toxicity preclinical study in the second quarter of 2010.
-For AV411 for other CNS disorders, we completed in the third quarter of 2010 a Phase 1b/2a opioid withdrawal clinical trial funded by the National Institute on Drug Abuse, or NIDA, and we have Phase 1b NIDA-funded clinical trial in methamphetamine-dependent volunteers initiated in fourth quarter of 2010.
+- MN-221 for the treatment of acute exacerbations of asthma and COPD exacerbations, for which we initiated a Phase 2 clinical trial (MN-221-CL-007) in the first quarter of 2009 to evaluate the safety and efficacy of MN-221 in patients with severe, acute exacerbations of asthma treated in the emergency room.
+The MN-221-CL-007 trial is progressing.
+COPD development included a Phase 1b clinical trial in patients with stable, moderate to severe COPD, which was completed in 2010.
+The encouraging safety and efficacy data was reported via press release in the first quarter of 2010 and at the CHEST Society meeting later in 2010.
+Further COPD development is in the planning stage and is contingent upon additional funding. - MN-166/AV411, for which we continue to integrate the two programs into a combined ibudilast-based product development program to pursue discussions with potential partners or other strategic collaboration(s).
+MN-166 has completed a Phase 2 clinical trial in MS in Eastern Europe in 2008 wherein positive safety and neuroprotective efficacy indicators were obtained, thus, directing next stage development towards a Phase 2b progressive MS indication.
+AV411 for neuropathic pain is lined up for a phase 2 proof-of-concept trial pending funding.
+Limited animal safety and product manufacturing and stability work has been completed or is ongoing.
+In the drug addiction area, a Phase 1b/2a opioid withdrawal clinical trial funded by the National Institute on Drug Abuse, or NIDA, was completed at the end of 2010 and reported last quarter at the College on Problems of Drug Dependence meeting in Florida.
+A Phase 1b NIDA-funded clinical trial in methamphetamine-dependent volunteers with expert investigators at UCLA initiated in the fourth quarter of 2010 and is currently enrolling patients.